 7. Netflix was one of the first streaming services available as an app on different devices

 Netflix moved beyond web browsers in 2008, partnering with companies to stream on Xbox 360, Blu-ray disc players, and TV set-top boxes.
 In 2009, Netflix landed on the PS3 and smart TVs.
-By 2010, Netflix rounded the bases for streaming devices, launching on Apple’s iPad, iPhone, iPod Touch, Nintendo Wii and more.
+By 2010, Netflix rounded the bases for streaming devices, launching on Apple’s iPad, iPhone, iPod Touch, Nintendo Wii, and more.

 8. Netflix was the first true international streaming service of its kind

 Netflix officially branched out to international markets in 2010 with its Canadian launch.
 2011 marked a major year for Netflix as the streaming service dove further into the international market, launching in Latin America and the Caribbean.
-Netflix finally migrated to Europe in 2012, officially becoming available in the UK, Ireland and Nordic countries.
+Netflix finally migrated to Europe in 2012, officially becoming available in the UK, Ireland, and Nordic countries.

-9. The company is responsible for the on-going streaming wars
+9. The company is responsible for the ongoing streaming wars

 In 2013, Netflix launched its first three big-budget original series, House of Cards, Hemlock Grove, and Orange Is the New Black.
-The streaming service pulled in 31 primetime Emmy nominations for its original shows.
+The streaming service pulled in 31 primetime Emmy nominations for those original shows.

 10. Its popularity caused major ISPs to throttle Netflix streaming